fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 f2 (Some (B() :> _)
 ```

-The requirement to make upcasts is surprising and counter-intuitive, though came with benefits (see 'Drawbacks').
+The requirement to make upcasts is surprising and counter-intuitive (though comes with benefits see 'Drawbacks').

 There are several existing techniques in the F# language to reduce the occurence of upcasts and to ensure resulting code is as general
 as possible.
 These include: